-What Can a Handyman Do in Hoschton, Georgia?
+What Can a Handyman Do Without a License in Hoschton, Georgia?

 Hoschton is in Jackson County, Georgia.
 Georgia does not issue a general “handyman license,” but it does require state licenses for certain regulated construction activities (especially residential/light commercial contracting above a set dollar threshold) and for trades like electrical, plumbing, HVAC, and low-voltage.
 Even when a state license is not required, you typically still need a local business license (occupational tax certificate) and may need building permits depending on the scope of work.